πŸ“š

 PT 2 uses Big Idea 5 in a very similar way as PT 1.
 The main difference that we need to note is that the Oral Defense is a little more complex.
 You will be answering two questions that, again, you need to answer with specific evidence.

-Oral defense questions can be found in theΒ Course and Exam DescriptionΒ on page 52.
-They'll cover two topics: Reflection on the Research Process and Extending Argumentation through effective questioning and inquiry.
+Quick Tip: Oral defense questions can be found in theΒ Course and Exam DescriptionΒ on page 52.

 In Conclusion